-The joint use of nanosatellites and DTN paradigm [3] allows avoiding the drawbacks of mechanic backhauls and assures lower costs than GEO and LEO existing commercial satellite networks even if, as said in the introduction, it can't currently provide a continuous overall coverage and, consequently, realtime services.
+The joint use of nanosatellites and DTN paradigm [3] allows avoiding the drawbacks of mechanic backhauls and assures lower costs than GEO and LEO existing commercial satellite networks even if, as said in the introduction, it can't currently provide a continuous overall coverage and, consequently, real-time services.

-Figure 1 shows the reference scenario (partially taken from [3]) of a Nanosatellite-DTN network.
+Fig. 1 shows the reference scenario (partially taken from [3]) of a Nanosatellite-DTN network.

-The following types of nodes are used and depicted in Figure 1.
+The following types of nodes are used and depicted in Fig. 1.

-- Rural nodes $(R_1, \ldots, R_N, R{N+1}, \ldots, R_M)$: represent the users located in rural and remote areas. - Cold Spots $(CS_1 \text{ and } CS_2)$: are the ground stations that, on one hand, collect all data from rural nodes in order to upload them on nanosatellites, and, on the other hand, download data destined to rural users from nanosatellites. - Hot Spots $(HS_1 \text{ and } HS_2)$: are the ground stations that, on the forward direction, download data from nanosatellites and forward them to the destination nodes in the Internet, and, on the reverse direction, upload data on the nanosatellites that will deliver them to the destination rural nodes. - Nanosatellites (SAT1, SAT2, and SAT3): are the nanosatellites which exchange data with ground stations (both hot and cold spots).
-They change their position along their orbit.
+- 1) Rural nodes $(R_1, ..., R_N, R{N+1}, ..., R_M)$: represent the users located in rural and remote areas. - 2) Cold Spots (CS_1 and CS_2): are the ground stations that, on one hand, collect all data from rural nodes in order to upload them on nanosatellites, and, on the other hand, download data destined to rural users from nanosatellites. - 3) Hot Spots (HS1 and HS2): are the ground stations that, on the forward direction, download data from nanosatellites and forward them to the destination nodes in the Internet, and, on the reverse direction, upload data on the nanosatellites that will deliver them to the destination rural nodes.

-Figure 1: Nanosatellite network scenario.
+Fig. 1.
+Nanosatellite network scenario.

-- Internet node (D): is an Internet node (e.g. Database, Mail, Web Server, Remote Controller, ...) which acts as the destination of all rural nodes requests. - Central node (C): its purpose is to receive all rural nodes requests in order to collect all responses and to forward each of them back to the proper hot spot.
+- 4) Nanosatellites (SAT1, SAT2, and SAT3): are the nanosatellites which exchange data with ground stations (both hot and cold spots).
+They change their position along their orbit. - 5) Internet node (D): is an Internet node (e.g., Database, Mail, Web Server, Remote Controller, ...) which acts as the destination of all rural nodes requests. - 6) Central node (C): its purpose is to receive all rural nodes requests in order to collect all responses and to forward each of them back to the proper hot spot.
 In practice C is the decision maker that will implement the HotSel algorithm within the gRANteD architecture.

 When a rural user, for example R_1 , wants to connect to the Internet, it sends its request to the cold spot (e.g., CS_1) that manages the remote region where it is located.
-CS_1 waits the transit of the next nanosatellite (SAT_1) in the example in Figure 1).
+CS_1 waits the transit of the next nanosatellite (SAT_1 in the example in Fig. 1).
 If the nanosatellite has sufficient storage, it accepts and transports the request.
 When it comes in contact with the first hot spot on its route (HS_2) , it delivers the request to it.
 No dynamic choice of the hot spot where to deliver forward requests is forecast in this paper: the request is sent to the first hot spot met along the path.
-HS_2 forwards the message to the central node C. C reads the message to know which is the destination node (e.g. D) and delivers the request to it.
+HS_2 forwards the message to the central node C. C reads the message to know which is the destination node (e.g., D) and delivers the request to it.
 On the reverse path, D sends back the response to the central node.
-Cselects one of the hot spots under its control and forwards the response to it.
+C selects one of the hot spots under its control and forwards the response to it.
 The selected hot spot uploads the message on a nanosatellite that transfers it to the proper cold spot which finally delivers the response to the rural node R_1 .